Concordium/concordium-update-proposals/source/CIS/cis-5.rst

 CCD Receive hook parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The parameter for the ccd receive hook function contains information about the transfer and some additional data bytes.
+The parameter for the CCD receive hook function contains information about the transfer and some additional data bytes.

 It is serialized as: a :ref:`CIS-5-CCDAmount` (``ccdAmount``), a :ref:`CIS-5-PublicKeyEd25519` (``from``), and some aditional data :ref:`CIS-2-AdditionalData` (``data``)::